Sarona (colony): Beginnings in Late Ottoman period

-British Mandate era
+British Mandate

 In November 1917, British troops occupied Sarona, turning the community house into a field hospital and commandeering other buildings for military use.
 In July 1918, the Templers (a total of 850 people) were interned in Egypt at Helwan near Cairo.
 The Red Cross, Quakers and Unitarians took up their cause, and on July 29, 1920, after 270 internees had been repatriated in April to Bad Mergentheim in Germany, the House of Lords permitted the remaining internees to return to Palestine.
-The residents of Sarona returned to a plundered and vandalized colony.
+The residents of Sarona returned to a plundered and vandalised colony.
 Following negotiations with the British authorities, compensation was paid, in some cases up to 50%.

 The 1922 census of Palestine lists Sarona's population as 279 (202 Christians, 70 Muslims, and seven Jews).

 By 1925 Sarona was still a small settlement, although grown in area.
 It was still a farming community but more emphasis was placed on trade.
 With the increasing Jewish immigration to Mandatory Palestine as 80,000 immigrants arrived in 1920-1926 alone, the settlement prospered due to a ready market for its produce and services.
 The 1931 census of Palestine lists Sarona's population as increased to 564 (272 Christians, 250 Muslims, and 41 Jews) in 104 houses.